vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/read-corpus.md

 :::tip

-Check out our [**interactive API Playground**](/docs/rest-api/read-corpus) that lets you experiment with this REST endpoint to manage your corpus details.
+Check out our [**interactive API Playground**](/docs/rest-api/read-corpus) that lets you experiment with this REST endpoint to read your corpus details.

 :::